How SpaceX plans to land 2018 on Mars

 The Red Dragon will now reach space with the Falcon Heavy rocket, which is something like Falcon 9 with steroids.
 SpaceX has announced plans to test the rocket in space until November of 2016.

 The company says that Falcon Heavy is the most powerful rocket in the world, and that it can carry twice the payload of Space Shuttle.
-Only the Saturn V, the rocket used to carry astronauts to of the Apollo program, was capable of delivering more payload into orbit.
+Only the Saturn V, the rocket used to transport astronauts to the moon of the Apollo program, was able to provide more payload in orbit.

 Dragon 3